Jarvis – A Family of Brewers

 Thomas Jarvis was the son of Sarah and Thomas Jarvis and was born in 1803.
 His christening was held at St. Mary the Virgin Church at Eaton Socon on 23rd October 1803.
 (At that time, Eaton Socon was in the boundaries of Bedfordshire).
 At some point, he moved to Bedford and married Ann Wainright on 7th July 1826 at St. Paul’s Church.
 They had one child, Samuel Wainright Jarvis, who was born on 1st February 1828 at Bushmead in Bedfordshire.
 Sadly, Ann died aged 44 years on 31st December 1843, at 10 Gwyn Street.
 Her burial took place in St. Peter’s Churchyard, Bedford.

 By 1841, Thomas Jarvis had set up his brewery in Gwyn Street.
-At that time, there were eight breweries in Bedford and the brewing industry then was second only to the cotton industry.
+At that time, there were eight breweries in Bedford.
 Weak or “small” beer was cheaper and safer to drink than water and both adults and children drank beer in preference to water.
 Due to the nutrients contained in beer, monks used to brew it especially to live on through Lent and some workhouses brewed their own beer and served it to the inmates as part of their regular diet.

 Thomas married Eliza Page on 30th July 1844 at St. Peter’s Church, Bedford.
 Eliza was born on 15th April 1820 at St. Briavels, Gloucestershire and was 17 years younger than Thomas was.
 Before her marriage, Eliza lived at the Moravian Girls College, 34 St. Peter’s Street, Bedford.
 It is unknown if her role there was as a teacher or as a servant.
 The Moravian College was founded in 1801 and closed in 1911.
 Until the arrival of the Harpur Trust Girls School in 1882 it was the best school in the County.